deltachat/deltachat-core/README.md

     meson --version

 You need to have version ``0.47.2`` at least.
-If you version is older here is one recommended way of getting a better version:
+If the version is older there is a recommended way of getting a better version:

 1. uninstall your system-level ``meson`` package (if possible)